-Troop 39 is one of the oldest – if not THE oldest, continually chartered Boy Scout Troop in the entire BSA movement.
-Whilst many troops may also be able to trace themselves back to a time just after the formation of the BSA, many of their charters were not maintained during World War II.
+Troop 39 is one of the oldest – if not THE oldest – continually chartered Boy Scout Troop in the entire BSA movement.
+Whilst many troops may also be able to trace themselves back to a time just after the formation of the BSA, many of their charters were not maintained throughout World War II.

 Shutt sent the Johnson letter to BSA headquarters for verification.
 The second letter is from Basil Starkey of BSA headquarters to John Shutt saying that they will stipulate the Troop’s origin back to March, 1912.

-Both are facsimiles of originals on file in Raleigh at Occoneechee Council headquarters.
+Both are facsimiles of originals on file at the Occoneechee Council headquarters in Raleigh

 In 2011, the Scouts and leaders of Troop 39, both past and present, will begin to mark the Troop’s centennial.